-Maryland climate is warm during summer when temperatures tend to be in the 90's (°F) or in 30's (°C) and very cold during winter when temperatures tend to be in the 30's (°F) or around/below 0 (°C).
+Maryland's climate is warm during summer when temperatures tend to be in the '90s (°F) or '30s (°C) and very cold during winter when temperatures tend to be in the '30s (°F) or around/below 0 (°C).
 Bring summer clothes as well as a winter coat/jacket.
 As MBA students, we should always maintain a professional appearance, especially during networking events within and outside school.
 It is acceptable to wear casual attire during class unless noted otherwise.
-However, there are many events you can attend only with business professional attire.
-Suggested important articles of clothing all students should have are listed below, as well as on the Networth Incoming Student Website here.
+However, there are many events you can attend only in business professional attire.
+Suggested important articles of clothing for all students should have been listed below, as well as on the Networth Incoming Student Website here.